EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/recommended-hardware.rst

 Recommended Hardware
 ====================

-In order to run an Ethereum node with our images, you will need a Raspberry Pi 4, an Odroid M1 or a Rock 5B Board with some additional components.
+In order to run an Ethereum node with our images, you will need a Raspberry Pi 4, an Orange Pi 5, an Odroid M1 or a Rock 5B Board with some additional components.

 .. tip::
-  We strongly recommend the **Rock 5B** board to run an Ethereum full/staking node.
+  We strongly recommend **Rock 5B** or **Orange Pi 5** boards or to run an Ethereum full/staking node.

 This is the recommended hardware to run an **Execution Layer client** + **Consensus Layer client**.
 If you don't know what an Ethereum node is, please visit the :doc:`User Guide section </user-guide/about-user-guide>`.